We are currently experiencing technical difficulties with our outage reporting system.

 Select: Install a water budget sprinkler timer to help you use the right amount of water to keep your yard green and healthy all summer.
 Learn how to select a timer that qualifies for a $25 rebate.

 An improperly scheduled sprinkler timer can use more water than necessary.
-Align your watering schedule with the seasons with our Green Grass Gauge recommendations.
+Align your watering schedule with the seasons with our Weekly Watering recommendations.

 You can save even more water outdoors by using water wise landscaping principles.
 Check out our water conservation tips to make the most of every gallon.